 Mandalay Resources Corporation Announces Refinancing of Credit Facility

 TORONTO, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Mandalay Resources Corporation (“Mandalay” or the “Company”) (TSX: MND, OTCQB: MNDJF) is pleased to announce that it has entered into a credit agreement with The Bank of Nova Scotia (“Scotiabank”) providing for a senior secured revolving credit facility in an aggregate amount of up to US$35 million (the “Revolving Credit Facility”).
+01, 2022 (GLOBE NEWSWIRE) -- Mandalay Resources Corporation ("Mandalay" or the "Company") MNDMNDJF is pleased to announce that it has entered into a credit agreement with The Bank of Nova Scotia ("Scotiabank") providing for a senior secured revolving credit facility in an aggregate amount of up to US$35 million (the "Revolving Credit Facility").

 The initial drawdown under the Revolving Credit Facility will be used to repay the Company's existing syndicated facility with HSBC Bank Canada and Macquarie Bank Limited (the "Existing Facility") which had US$32.6 million outstanding before repayment.
 The residual proceeds from the Revolving Credit Facility will be used for general corporate and working capital purposes.
 The hedge arrangements entered into in connection with the Existing Facility will remain in place until their expiry in June 2023.